vgvassilev/clad/docs/userDocs/source/user/reference.rst

    specified, then the jacobian is computed with respect to all the input parameters.
 The matrix has one row per element of the output and one column per independent scalar, counting the elements of the output array itself.
-For two scalar parameters and an output array of three elements that is 3 x 5.
+For two scalar parameters and an output array of three elements that is :math:`3 \times 5`.

     .. literalinclude:: ../../../../test/Documentation/Reference/Jacobian.cpp
        :language: cpp